 - Maintenance and repair of traffic signals at intersections of U.S. 1 and County roads

 - Maintenance and Repair of Street Lights on U.S. 1

 Roads and Bridges

-Roads and Bridges operates from locations in Key West and Key Largo.
-We maintain 27 County bridges, approximately 312 miles of County roads and rights of way, and the County's pedestrian/bike paths.
+Roads and Bridges operate from locations in Key West and Key Largo.
+We maintain 27 County bridges, approximately 312 miles of County roads and rights of way, and the County’s pedestrian/bike paths.

 Routine maintenance includes trimming trees, mowing rights of way, street sweeping, striping, signage, shoulder work, and repairing potholes.

 Roads and Bridges responsibilities include:

 - Cleaning up after storms

 U.S. 1 and its rights of way are under the purview of the Florida Department of Transportation (FDOT).